Skip to content

 Thermal runaway is a heat-rise reaction due to the chemistry involved, it mainly occurs under specific conditions, such as overcharging, over discharging, charging below 0°C, all of which should be prevented by the BMS (battery management system) and of course, mistreatment, especially physical damage.

 The extent of thermal runaway depends on the chemistry and a cells state of charge, in worst case scenarios, fire and often explosions of the Lithium-Ion cells which can have devastating affects to property and risks to life.
-When handled properly, and used with devices that include protection circuitry, and compliant chargers that also monitor and regulate voltages and current, these are usually perfectly safe, the high numbers of 18650 batteries out there in power tools, laptops, and other devices since the 90's prove this.
+When handled properly, and used with devices that include protection circuitry, and compliant chargers that also monitor and regulate voltages and current, these are usually perfectly safe, the high numbers of 18650 batteries out there in power tools, laptops, torches, and other devices since the 90's prove this.

-The risks usually comes from cheap imports of devices and cheap no-name power supplies without protection circuitry so can't regulate the voltages or cut out when outside the limits so just keep charging - likely reason for many eScooter fires, for example, you never want to charge a Lithium Ion cell which has a nominal voltage of 3.7v higher than 4.25v, nor let it get under 2.8v (LFP, as we'll discuss later, has a nominal voltage of 3.2v with a range of 2.5v to 3.65v)
+The risks usually come from cheap imports of devices with inbuilt charging capabilities and or cheap no-name power supplies, neither having the required protection circuitry so can not regulate the charge and cut off when outside the safe limits so they just keep charging - likely the reason for many, if not all eScooter type fires, for example, you never want to charge a Lithium Ion cell which has a nominal voltage of 3.7v higher than 4.25v, nor let it get under 2.8v (LFP, as we'll discuss later, has a nominal voltage of 3.2v with a range of 2.5v to 3.65v), the protection circuit in most devices will cut out if the battery goes out of a safe range.
+The batteries BMS's use active balancing to detect and correct any minor differences in individual cells voltages, a battery is actually two or more cells and in UPS's with a nominal 12v, we have four cells, ok... starting to get a little outside the intended scope of the article now so let's get back on track before I lose you entirely :-|

 However, not all types of Lithium batteries, due to their chemical compositions, have the same sensitivity to this going nuclear thermal runaway phenomenon, the figure below shows the energy produced during an artificially induced thermal runaway